MicrosoftDocs/microsoft-academic-services/academic-services/project-academic-knowledge/concepts-queries.md

 Once a valid hypothesis has been found, the Interpret method *resolves* the hypothesis into an interpretation by generating and storing the following:

 * A probability score for the hypothesis.
-This is the static rank of the top-most entity returned by the hypothesis plus any alternative [weight penalties imposed by the SRGS grammar](https://www.w3.org/TR/speech-grammar/#S2.4)
+This is the static rank of the top-most entity (as defined by [MAG](../graph/reference-data-schema.md)) returned by the hypothesis plus any alternative [weight penalties imposed by the SRGS grammar](https://www.w3.org/TR/speech-grammar/#S2.4)
 * XML containing the grammar rules and attributes matched to generate the hypothesis
-* A [structured query expression](concepts-query-expressions.md) that can be used to find all entity results matching the hypothesis
+* A [structured query expression](reference-query-expression-syntax.md) that can be used to find all entity results matching the hypothesis
 * Optionally the top matching entities themselves can be also be returned

 ## Stage 4: Generate interpretation response